aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/docs/component-deep-dive.md

 ## 4. Data Platform

-If `REAL_TIME_KDS` is enabled, events come from the respective streaming service.
+If `KINESIS_DATA_STREAMS` is enabled, events come from the respective streaming service.

 If `DIRECT_BATCH` is enabled, events come directly from API Gateway.